1981–82 NFL playoffs: AFC: Buffalo Bills 31, New York Jets 27

 The Bills next drive resulted in Ferguson's 4th consecutive interception, this one thrown to Jerry Holmes, but the Jets were forced to punt, and Lou Piccone returned Chuck Ramsey's 29-yard punt 5 yards to the New York 45-yard line.
 Then with just over 10 minutes left in the game, Cribbs ran for a 45-yard touchdown, increasing the Bills lead to 31–13.
 Todd then led the Jets 80 yards in eight plays and completed a 30-yard touchdown pass to Bobby Jones.
 Then after forcing a punt that Harper returned 6 yards to his own 42, New York drove for another score, aided by a pass interference call against Bills defensive back Mario Clark that nullified an interception.
 Kevin Long finished the 58-yard drive with a 1-yard touchdown run to cut the score to 31–27.
 The Jets got the ball back with 2:36 remaining and then drove 69 yards to the Buffalo 11-yard line, aided by a holding penalty that wiped out an interception by Steve Freeman.
 Todd also made several key completions, including a 29-yarder to Shuler and a 26-yard pass to Derrick Gaffney on third and 20.
 However, Simpson's interception at the 1-yard line halted New York's comeback with two seconds left.

 Simpson recorded two interceptions, while Lewis caught seven passes for a franchise postseason record 158 yards and two touchdowns.
 Shuler caught six passes for 116 yards and a touchdown.
 Todd threw for 377 yards, while Ferguson threw for 268.
 Both quarterbacks threw two touchdowns and were intercepted four times.
 Simpson and Buttle each had two interceptions.
 Cribbs rushed for 83 yards and a touchdown, while also catching 4 passes for 64 yards.

-This was the first postseason meeting between the Bills and Jets.
+This was the first postseason meeting between the Bills and Jets and the first NFL playoff matchup between two New York-based teams.